Avoiding Risks in Selecting a Japanese-to-English Translation Service

 - Ease of hiding a true identity by exploiting an anonymous website, often by registering a domain with a proxy that hides the domain owner’s identity.

-- Elimination of the need to reveal a physical address.
+- Elimination of the need to reveal a physical address and lowering of expectations of disclosure of same by clients.
 Since all transactions are expected to be possible by email, the translation provider does not run the risk of a potential client discovering that the owner of an attractive internet website is actually no more than a kitchen tabletop operation consisting of one person—often not a translator—and a computer.

 - Wild claims of being able to handle hundreds of languages and any subject-matter field can be made with little risk of being asked to demonstrate the validity of those claims.

 For translation market entries wishing to build the appearance of having bricks and mortar, there is also the option of renting an essentially fake address from a provider of virtual office space.
-Although in rare cases the translation provider actually rents a physical space, there are countless companies providing virtual office space that is nothing more than a postal mailing address, and substanceless translation brokers and other shady operators are power users of such mail-drop services.
+There are countless companies providing virtual office space that is nothing more than a postal mailing address, and substanceless translation brokers and other shady operators are power users of such mail-drop services.
+They are not there, but can correctly assume that nobody will ever pop by the visit.

 What can a translation consumer do to increase the chance of selecting a capable Japanese-to-English provider?